Affection Without Words

 For a good portion of the day, Eve and I didn't talk much.
 That doesn't happen often.
 In fact, it felt strange.
 I've grown so used to hearing from her, seeing her, finding reasons to be around her.

-Sometimes I think I'm addicted to her.
+Sometimes I think I have grown deeply attached to her.

 It feels a lot like what people call the honeymoon stage.
 I just hope we can make it last—continuing to enjoy each other's company, continuing to choose affection, continuing to be present.